 - Lt.
 Farman (Jack Kelly, To Hell and Back).
 Ship navigator, Commander Adams best friend, and his competitor for the affections of Altaira

 - Doc Ostrow (Warren Stevens, The Barefoot Contessa).
 Ship’s physician and Adams’ right-hand man

 - Chief Quinn (Richard Anderson, The Six Million Dollar Man).
 Chief engineer, who does the impossible with technology before breakfast.
 He’s clearly the inspiration for Scotty on Star Trek

-- Cook (Earl Holliman, Giant).
+- Cook (Earl Holliman, Visit to a Small Planet).
 Ship’s cook and comedy relief.
-He has Robby the Robot synthesize alcohol for him
+He has Robby the Robot synthesize alcohol for him.
+Lots of alcohol!

 - Dr. Morbius (Walter Pidgeon, Advise and Consent).
 The only living survivor of the expedition.
 He’s an archeologist who somehow got the advanced scientific knowledge to build Robby.